 Every design decision in Unburden comes from the same question: what would actually help someone who's stressed about debt?

 - Privacy-first, always.
 Your financial data never leaves your browser.
 No accounts.
 No bank linking.
-No data collection.
+No collection of financial data.
 That's not a limitation.
 It's the whole point.

 - ADHD-friendly by design.
 Short text, clean layouts, clear next steps.
 No walls of numbers.
 No guilt when you fall behind.
 Progress tracking that focuses on what you've done, not what's left.